airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 universal.
 UNIX files, no matter what program created them, can all be accessed as a sequential stream of bytes.
 When you access a file, you start by opening it by name.
-The operating system then gives you a number, called a *file descriptorfile descriptors*, which you use to refer to the file until you are through with it.
+The operating system then gives you a number, called a *file descriptor*, which you use to refer to the file until you are through with it.
 You can then read and write to the file using its file descriptor.
 When you are done reading and writing, you then close the file, which then makes the file